 This narrative and adaptive management approach is a much more labor- and resourceintensive process than measuring numeric pollution at its source.

 Pollution prevention now can save money and lives in the long run.

 What's next?

-DEQ is now developing a set of proposed rules to implement the new narrative standards and adaptive management process.
+DEQ has developed a set of proposed rules to implement the new narrative standards and adaptive management process.